smorrrs/KQ-IV-Resources/kq_iv_map_explanation.md

 # Static Character Locations
 All following character locations are RNG-determined upon the first time visiting one of their possible locations and will remain there indefinitely:

-Unicorn (will move to another screen if it gets scared and runs off-screen)
+Unicorn (will move to another of its screen if it runs off-screen)
 - River East of Start
 - Field North of Unicorn River
 - Forest East of Unicorn River